MicrosoftDocs/azure-devops-docs/docs/project/search/install-configure-search.md

 ## Configure Search

 Configure the Search service using the dedicated pages in the Server Configuration Wizard as you install Azure DevOps Server.
-You can also [configure and unconfigure Search](#uninstall-tfs) afterwards by running the Server Configuration Wizard again or by launching the Search Configuration Wizard.
-For configuring Search, be aware of the [configuration considerations].(#configuration-considerations).
+You can also [un-configure Search](#uninstall-search) afterwards by running the Server Configuration Wizard again or by launching the Search Configuration Wizard.
+For configuring Search, be aware of the [configuration considerations](#configuration-considerations).
 ### Configuration considerations

 Consider the following information when you're configuring Search: